California Rules of Court 2026

 (C) Have no current or past court order in which the provider is the person being supervised; and

-(D) Agree to adhere to and enforce the court order regarding supervised visitation.
+(D) Agree to adhere to and enforce the court order regarding supervised visitation and exchange services.

 (2) Unless otherwise ordered by the court or stipulated by the parties, the nonprofessional provider should: